Fox-ML-infrastructure/FoxML_Core/LEGAL/DECISION_MATRIX.md

 ## Key Principles

-### ✅ All Use Requires a Commercial License
+### ✅ Free Use (No License Required)

-There are no exceptions.
-All use by any person or entity requires a commercial license.
+- Personal use (individual, non-commercial, not for any business purpose)
+- Non-commercial academic research at qualifying tax-exempt institutions

-See `LICENSE` for complete license terms.
+See `LICENSE` for complete definition of free use.

+### ❌ Commercial License Required for Organizational Use

 ### ❌ Commercial License is REQUIRED for:
 1. **Any use within a business, organization, or commercial entity**